 X Close

-“For the last few years, In partnership with Calderdale schools, Project Challenge has been providing education programmes for a small cohort of learners aged 14 to 16 who have been at risk of permanent exclusion from mainstream school or have been particularly vulnerable.
-This has kept these learners in education,“ explained Lorna Butterick, Business Manager at Project Challenge.
+"The programmes are aimed at a small cohort of learners aged who were at risk of permanent exclusion from mainstream school or are particularly vulnerable and have kept these learners in education,“ explained Lorna Butterick, Business Manager at Project Challenge.

-The new programme has been developed in conjunction with a local school, deemed OFSTED outstanding for their partnerships with current alternative provision.
+The AP programme has been developed in conjunction with a local school that OFSTED described as outstanding for their partnerships with current alternative provision.

 “All 14-16 learners who have been on our programmes have achieved positive outcomes of achieving qualifications and returning to school or progressing to post 16 provision at College,” said Mrs. Butterick.

-The scheme will be in line with DoE proposals that alternative education provision should be an ‘intervention and not a destination.’
+The scheme is in line with DoE proposals that alternative education provision should be an ‘intervention and not a destination.’
 The learners progress will be reviewed every half-term with the intention of re-integrating back to school when they are ready.

 Please contact lorna.butterick@projectchallenge.org.uk or Telephone 01422 36364 for further information.